ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-mint-an-nft/index.md

 1. Grab your PRIVATE*KEY \_and* PUBLIC_KEY from the .env file.

 1. Next, we’ll need to figure out the account nonce.
-The nonce specification is used to keep track of the number of transactions sent from your address— which we need for security purposes and to prevent [replay attacks](/glossary/#nonce).
-To get the number of transactions sent from your address, we use [getTransactionCount](/developers/docs/apis/json-rpc/#eth_gettransactioncount).
+The nonce specification is used to keep track of the number of transactions sent from your address — which we need for security purposes and to prevent [replay attacks](https://docs.alchemyapi.io/resources/blockchain-glossary#account-nonce).
+To get the number of transactions sent from your address, we use [getTransactionCount](https://docs.alchemyapi.io/documentation/alchemy-api-reference/json-rpc#eth_gettransactioncount).

 1. Finally we’ll set up our transaction with the following info: